Mary Louise Pratt: Career

-Pratt uses the wedding as a segue to expose American myths about language.
-Pratt systematically challenges four common misconceptions about language learning: the willing rejection of heritage languages by immigrants, American hostility to multilingualism, the limit of second language learning to early childhood, and the need of language expertise solely for national security.
+Before retirement, Pratt was a Silver Professor at New York University.
+As a part of the appointment, she wrote a Silver Dialogue (an essay discussing a major issue in her field) about obstacles and possible solutions for promoting language learning in America.
+Pratt frames her argument with an anecdote from a multicultural wedding, using it as a segue to expose American myths about language.
+Pratt challenges four common misconceptions about language learning: the willing rejection of heritage languages by immigrants, American hostility to multilingualism, the limit of second language learning to early childhood, and the need of language expertise solely for national security.
 With each misconception Pratt shows how these factors have come together to create a resistance to language learning that has helped cause the national security crisis that the Critical Language Institutes are trying to solve.

-Pratt shows hope for changing the public discourse and outlines four ideas that need to be promoted in order to encourage language acquisition in America.
-Pratt sees a need to correct ideas about mono- and multilingualism.
-Americans need to be shown that monolingualism is a handicap and that relying on others' willingness to learn English will simply limit transcultural communication to "all but the most limited and scripted" exchanges.
-Pratt also calls more encouragement of heritage language learning and using local non-English linguistic communities to fulfill needs in language learning and transcultural understanding.
-Along with using heritage communities, Pratt wants to see educators place more emphasis on advanced language competency and create a pipeline to encourage those who are skilled in language acquisition.
-In order to bring about these changes, she calls on her fellow academics and other LEPs (linguistically endowed persons) to change how we discuss language learning in American public discourse.
+Pratt has been an advocate for multilingual education to extend mutual understanding among communities in the United States and beyond.

-Honors and awards
+Honors

-She was American Academy of Arts and Sciences Fellow of 2019.
+Pratt was elected to the American Academy of Arts and Sciences in 2019.